 - Vary the herbs and spices.
 Add some chopped dill if you like it (about a third to half a bunch) or even coriander.

-How to serve gemista
+How to serve it

 Tip: Don’t skip the feta cheese.
 In fact, be greedy with it.
 Eat a little bit with every mouthful!

-Making it ahead, reheating & leftovers!
+Making it ahead, reheating & leftovers

 This is a perfect meal for making ahead.
-You can literally assemble it to the point where you’d put it in the oven, then keep it in the fridge until about an hour and a half before you’re ready to eat.
+You can literally assemble it to the point where you’d put it in the oven.
+Then keep it in the fridge until about an hour and a half before you’re ready to eat.

-This meal reheats well.
+This meal reheats really well.
 Just cover and microwave on full power for 5 minutes.
 Check then microwave again for another 3 to 5 minutes.
 I know that sounds like a lot but I find the rice filling in the centre sometimes takes a while to reheat properly.

 You’ll also find you have quite a lot of the part cooked rice mixture left after stuffing your peppers and tomatoes.
 I usually freeze it for the next time I’m in the mood for yemista!

 If you’re making the gemista for guests, why not serve some halloumi fries or zucchini fries as an appetizer?
-That’s my idea of a perfect meal!

-More scrumptious Greek main meals
+More delicious Greek main meals

 - Greek oven baked fish (your new favourite way to cook fish!)

-- Baked Greek chicken and potatoes
+- Baked Greek chicken and potatoes or similar beef bifteki (classic everyday meals for a reason!)

-- One pan Greek couscous with halloumi (a vegetarian option)
+- One pan Greek couscous with halloumi or these classic Greek giant beans in tomato sauce (delicious vegetarian options)

 - Greek lamb with lemony garlic potatoes (highly recommended if you’re looking to impress!)